Answers to Frequently Asked Questions

 - Non-panographs: 16″x20″

 - Square images: 16″x16″

 How must the image be marked or labeled?

-- Images must be labeled on the rear of the mat oriented so that the top of the image is in the correct position when the label is read.
+Prints must be labeled on the rear of the mat oriented so that the top of the image is in the correct position when the label is read.
+Labels must include:

 - Image title

 Digital images must not contain watermarks or other visible means of identifying the photographer (including within the title or description metadata fields).
 These metadata fields need to be updated:

 - Artist must be populated with your name